INSIDE: Looking for the best things to do in Brunswick Heads NSW? You’ve found it.

 If you love wine, or to beat the crowds to the hottest place around, get yourself on the waitlist for Fleet.

-Co-owner Astrid McCormack is up for MAÎTRE D’ of the year in the Gourmet Traveller Awards.
+Co-owner Astrid McCormack has been nominated for MAÎTRE D’ of the year in the Gourmet Traveller Awards more than once.

 Book as far ahead as you can so you don’t miss this elegant dining experience.